actions-on-google/actionssdk-say-number-nodejs/README.md

-# Actions On Google Actions SDK Sample using Node.js
+# Actions On Google: Actions SDK Sample using Node.js

 This sample shows how to create an app for the Google Assistant using the Actions SDK.